Employee Retention Strategies

 Employees with low levels of autonomy and power were more prone to feeling lonely—and loneliness at work hampers well-being and productivity.

-That’s why it’s important that you help new hires make fruitful relationships at work.
+That’s why you must help new hires make fruitful relationships at work.

 Encourage them to connect one-on-one with their peers, bosses, and subordinates and build social capital.